httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 Cache implementations MAY fail to reuse a stored response whose target URI matches _only_ modulo URL variation config, if the cache has more recently stored a response which:

 * has a target URI which is equal to the presented target URI, excluding the query, and
-* has a non-empty value for the `No-Vary-Search` field, and
+* has a non-empty value for the `"No-Vary-Search"` response header field, and
-* has a `No-Vary-Search` field value different from the stored response being considered for reuse.
+* has a `"No-Vary-Search"` response header field value different from the stored response being considered for reuse.

 {:aside}
 > Caches aren't required to reuse stored responses, generally.
 However, the above expressly empowers caches to, if it is advantageous for performance or other reasons, search a smaller number of stored responses.
 >
-> That is, because caches might store more than one response for a given pathname, they need a way to efficiently look up the No-Vary-Search value without accessing all cached responses.
+> That is, because caches might store more than one response for a given pathname, they need a way to efficiently look up the `"No-Vary-Search"` response header field value without accessing all cached responses.
 Such a cache might take steps like the following to identify a stored response in a performant way, before checking the other conditions in {{Section 4 of HTTP-CACHING}}:
 >
 > 1. Let exactMatch be cache\[presentedTargetURI\].
 If it is a stored response that can be reused, return it.
 > 1. Let targetPath be presentedTargetURI, with query parameters removed.